 - What side effects are possible with that treatment?

-- Are there medications that might help?
-Is there a generic alternative to the medicine you're prescribing?
+- Are there medicines that might help?
+Is there a generic version of the medicine you're prescribing?

 - What should I do if I have an urge to self-injure between therapy sessions?

 - What else can I do to help myself?

 - How can I — or those around me — recognize that things may be getting worse?